 - Thoughts, feelings, people, places

-Negative thoughts or feelings related to the trauma:
+Has negative thoughts or feelings related to the trauma:

 - Inability to recall important aspects of the trauma